 Currently, Canada restricts dairy exports from the U.S. through tariff-rate quotas.
 Under the new trade agreement, Canada will introduce dairy policy changes that will allow access to its dairy market to United States farmers, ranchers, and agribusinesses.
-There are also measures to remove tariffs on products like pork and cheese.
+There are also measures to remove tariffs on products like pork and other dairy products such as cheese.

 The Congressional Research Service has a great summary of the USMCA Agricultural Provisions.

 To learn more about USMAC and its effects on your manufacturing operations in Mexico, please contact North American Production Sharing.